Dan6200/text_box/README.md

 # Text Editor
-In this project I implement a simple Text Editor
+In this project I implement a simple Rich Text Editor